JoshuaKGoldberg/package-json-validator-cli/README.md

 ### Example

-If you're not using the ESLint plugin, you might want to use this as a standalone script in your `package.json`:
+You might want to use this as a standalone script in your `package.json`:

 ```jsonc
 // package.json